linuxserver/wheelie/README.md

   - `docker build --build-arg DISTRO=alpine --build-arg DISTROVER=3.15 --build-arg ARCH=amd64 --build-arg PACKAGES=gevent .`
   - `docker build --build-arg DISTRO=alpine --build-arg DISTROVER=3.14 --build-arg ARCH=amd64 --build-arg PACKAGES=gevent .`
   - `docker build --build-arg DISTRO=ubuntu --build-arg DISTROVER=focal --build-arg ARCH=arm32v7 --build-arg PACKAGES=gevent .`
-  - `docker build --build-arg DISTRO=ubuntu --build-arg DISTROVER=bionic --build-arg ARCH=arm32v7 --build-arg PACKAGES=gevent .`
+  - `docker build --build-arg DISTRO=ubuntu --build-arg DISTROVER=jammy --build-arg ARCH=arm32v7 --build-arg PACKAGES=gevent .`
 - The package name is case sensitive and should match the listing on pypi.org (ie. `PyYAML`).
 - If the build fails (or if it downloads a prebuilt wheel instead of building), you can add the necessary dependencies to the Dockerfile and/or change the arch, and test again (build cache should save some time).
 - Once confirmed, you can commit your changes to this repo and let the scheduler trigger in the next hourly.